openframeworks/ofSite/_documentation/gl/ofFbo.markdown

 ##Description

 At it's core the ofFBO is a container for textures and an optional depth buffer.
 Kind of like, well, an OpenGL framebuffer, which is what you're normally rendering to.
 One way, conceptually correct but technically a bit loose, is that it's another renderer that you can write to.
-You can draw textures to it, draw 3D or 2D objects to it, render the view of cameras inside of it, all with one key difference: it's just an object stored on the graphics card that repreesents a rendered drawing pass.
+You can draw textures to it, draw 3D or 2D objects to it, render the view of cameras inside of it, all with one key difference: it's just an object stored on the graphics card that represents a rendered drawing pass.
 You can have multiple of them, draw all kinds of things inside of them, and then get all the textures out of them to play with in a shader or just draw them directly to the screen.
 They are, for most purposes, little render buffers that you can render to and store without needing to be drawing to the screen.

 To start working with an ofFbo, you have to allocate it, the same way that you would with an ofTexture: